matus42/Niche-Art-Toys/README.md

 - **As a Store Owner:** I want to promote my products to build a community around my store and increase customer engagement.
 - **As a Site User:** I want to easily access and submit the contact us form so that I can communicate my queries or issues and receive support.

+# User Experience (UX)

+## Design Philosophy
+At Niche Art & Toys, our design philosophy centers on creating an engaging and seamless shopping experience that reflects the uniqueness and craftsmanship of our products.
+We prioritize clarity, beauty, and functionality, making sure that each interaction on our platform is intuitive and enjoyable.
+Our goal is to make art and toy shopping accessible and appealing to everyone, regardless of their familiarity with online shopping.

+## Key UX Considerations

+### Intuitive Navigation
+- **Implementation**: Navigation is designed to be straightforward and easy to use.
+Categories are clearly labeled, and product search functionality is robust, allowing users to quickly find specific items or browse categories of interest.
+- **Impact**: This approach minimizes user effort and enhances satisfaction by making the discovery of products as simple and direct as possible.

+### Responsive Design
+- **Implementation**: Utilizing Bootstrap for front-end framework ensures that website is responsive and adjusts beautifully across all devices, from desktops to smartphones.
+- **Impact**: This ensures that all users have a consistent and enjoyable experience, whether they are at home or on the go, facilitating access from any device.

+### Accessibility
+- **Implementation**: We adhere to WCAG (Web Content Accessibility Guidelines) and use tools like WAVE to evaluate and enhance accessibility.
+This helps us identify and fix issues related to navigation, color contrast, text alternatives, and more.
+- **Impact**: These practices make platform usable for people with a wide range of disabilities, ensuring that everyone can explore, select, and purchase our unique products.

+### Feedback Loops
+- **Implementation**:The platform provides immediate, clear feedback for user interactions.
+Whether a customer adds an item to their cart, completes a purchase, or needs to fill out missing information on a form, they receive instant and understandable feedback.
+- **Impact**: Enhances user confidence and reduces frustration by ensuring users are always informed about the outcome of their actions and what steps they need to take next.

+## Future UX Goals
+As the website continue to grow, our commitment to delivering an outstanding user experience remains a top priority.
+Upcoming enhancements include:
+- **Personalized Shopping Experiences**: Leveraging user data to offer personalized product recommendations and content.
+- **Enhanced Mobile Experience**: Given the increasing prevalence of mobile shopping, we plan to further optimize our mobile interfaces to ensure faster loading times and more intuitive interactions.

+Our aim is not just to meet user expectations but to exceed them, continuously incorporating user feedback and the latest UX developments into our platform improvements.

+## Technologies Used

+### Front-End Technologies:
+- **HTML5**: Used for structuring the content and layout of the web pages.
+- **CSS3**: Utilized for styling the web pages, enabling responsive design.
+- **JavaScript**: Employed to add interactivity to the web pages.
+- **Bootstrap 4.6**: A front-end framework used for creating responsive and mobile-first websites.

+### Back-End Technologies:
+- **Django 3.2.25**: The core web framework used for building the project, offering robust security and scalability.
+- **Django Allauth 0.41.0**: Integrated for comprehensive authentication, registration, and account management capabilities.
+- **Django Countries 7.2.1**: Provides a country field for Django models and forms.
+- **Django Crispy Forms 1.14.0**: Used for rendering forms in a DRY way.
+- **Django Storages 1.14.2** & **Boto3 1.34.97**: Configured to link with AWS S3 for static and media storage, ensuring efficient content delivery.
+- **Psycopg2 2.9.9**: Utilized as the PostgreSQL database adapter for Django.
+- **Gunicorn 22.0.0**: Chosen as the WSGI HTTP server to run Python web applications.
+- **Stripe 9.4.0**: Integrated for handling secure payment processes.

+### APIs and Cloud Services:
+- **AWS S3 (via Boto3 and Django Storages)**: Used for storing static files and user-uploaded content.
+- **Stripe API**: For processing payments securely.

+### Development and Deployment Tools:
+- **Git**: Employed for version control to manage and track changes in the source code.
+- **Heroku**: Used for deploying the application to a live environment.
+- **dj-database-url 0.5.0**: Provides a Django utility that allows you to utilize the `DATABASE_URL` environment variable to configure your Django application.

+### Utilities and Extensions:
+- **Pillow 10.3.0**: The Python Imaging Library adds image processing capabilities to your Python interpreter.
+- **Python Dateutil 2.9.0.post0**: Provides powerful extensions to the standard datetime module.
+- **Typing Extensions 4.11.0**: Backported and experimental type hints for Python.
+- **Certifi 2024.2.2** & **Idna 3.7**: Certifi provides Mozilla's root certificate bundle, essential for validating SSL certificates, while Idna offers support for internationalized domain names.

+### Other Libraries:
+- **Requests 2.31.0**: Allows HTTP requests to be sent easily.
+- **Urllib3 2.2.1**: A powerful HTTP client for Python.
+- **SQLparse 0.5.0**: A non-validating SQL parser module for Python to clean up and parse SQL queries.
+- **OAuthlib 3.2.2** & **Requests-OAuthlib 2.0.0**: These libraries are used to implement OAuth1 and OAuth2 providers and integrate with Django.